Robert Andrews (clergyman): Early and family life

 Born in the near Elkton, Maryland and that colony's border with Pennsylvania, to the former Letitia Cooke and her husband Moses Andrews.
-His great-grandfather John Andrews emigrated to Province of Maryland from the County of Rutland, England in 1654.
-The family included four brothers, Moses Andrews, Rev. John Andrews, James Andrews and Polydore Andrews.
+His exact birth year is disputed, and may be 1743 or 1748.
+His great-grandfather John Andrews emigrated to Province of Maryland from Rutland, England in 1654.
+He had four brothers, the eldest of whom one also became a clergyman and scholar in Pennsylvania: Rev. John Andrews, James Andrews, Moses Andrews and Polydore Andrews.